dantleech/blog/content/posts/2025/10-14-reims.md

 *Large war cemetery*

 The first part of the day was marked with some climbs.
-"I'm feeling strong" I thought.
+"I'm feeling strong" I thought "I'm on-form".
 I passed some more forts, the area surrounding the road was military and it was an offense to trespass.
 I passed another tumbled down and over-grown fort.

 ![Camera/IMG_20251014_093011_286.jpg](/images/mannheim2025/202510132016-derelict.jpg)
 *Do not enter this fort*

-After the hills I was mostly descending and open roads until I reached the canal.
+After the hills I was mostly descending and wonderful open roads until I reached the canal.

 ![Camera/IMG_20251014_121705_709.jpg](/images/mannheim2025/202510132016-longopenroad.jpg)
 *Long and open road*